ToolboxHub/ToolboxToolbox/README.md

 wiki page

 # Motivation
-Declarative dependency management is great.
-It makes dependency management easy, reproducible, and non-interactive.
-This keeps projects healty developers productive.
-There are lots of declarative dependency tools out there.
+Declarative dependency management tools are great.
+They remove tedium and confusion from the process of wrangling dependencies, which helps keep projects healty developers productive.
+There are lots of declarative dependency management tools out there.
 For example:
-These tools include:
  - [Maven](https://maven.apache.org/)
  - [Gradle](http://gradle.org/)
  - [Leiningen](http://leiningen.org/)